 To read the results and findings of my 2015 Sweet Pea Trial, please click here.

-For information about Christmas and Kew 2016 and visiting the Royal Botanic Gardens in December, please click here.
+For information about Christmas at Kew and visiting the Royal Botanic Gardens in December, please click here.

 For information on how you can help hedgehogs, please click here.